Kenny Carr: College career

-Carr played at North Carolina State at the varsity level from 1974–1977 under coach Norm Sloan.
+Carr played at North Carolina State at the varsity level from 1974 to 1977 under coach Norm Sloan.

 As a freshman in 1974–1975, Carr averaged 13.8 points and 7.7 rebounds as NC State finished 22–6.
 NC State was defending National Champions, with Carr playing alongside Hall of Famer David Thompson, Phil Spence, Monte Towe and Tim Stoddard among others.

 In 1975–1976 Carr averaged a double-double with 26.6 points, 10.3 rebounds along with 2.1 assists.
 He led the ACC in scoring as NC State finished 21–9, with Thompson having graduated and moved to the ABA's Denver Nuggets.
 Carr was named a Third team All-American – UPI, AP and NABC and First-team All-Atlantic Coast Conference.

 As a junior, Carr averaged 21.0 points and 9.9 rebounds as NC State finished 17–11 in 1976–1977, with Carr playing alongside freshman Hawkeye Whitney.
-Carr led the ACC in scoring again and was named a third team All-American – UPI and First-team All-Atlantic Coast Conference He declared for the NBA Draft after the season.
+Carr led the ACC in scoring again and was named a third team All-American – UPI and First-team All-Atlantic Coast Conference.
+He declared for the NBA draft after the season.
 "I just thought my body and my game was ready to move on," Carr said of leaving college early.
 "I was a very physical player and I would get a lot of fouls.
 I was a little bigger and more aggressive than most people I played against.
 I got frustrated, and I figured it was time to move on."

 In 86 career games for North Carolina State, Carr averaged 20.6 points, 9.2 rebounds, 1.9 assists and 1.5 steals, shooting 51% from the floor and 68% from the line.

 "Kenny was a great, great player," reflected long-time N.C.
 State sports information director Frank Weedon.
 "But he was so stoic and never showed any emotions, and I think people forget about him.
 He may have been the second greatest player to ever play here, behind David (Thompson)."

 1976 Olympic Team

-Carr was selected to the 1976 United States men's Olympic basketball team which represented the USA in the 1976 Olympic Games in Montreal.
-Team USA captured the Gold Medal.
+Carr was selected to the 1976 United States men's Olympic basketball team which represented the US in the 1976 Olympic Games in Montreal.
+Team USA captured the gold medal.
 Team USA was coached by Dean Smith, assisted by Bill Guthridge and John Thompson.